borkson/Cars---Simple-Memory-Game/README.md

 I used:
  * HTML
  * CSS
- * JS & jQuery
+ * JS and jQuery
  * Sass + Gulp

 All images are free for commercial use.

 ## Animacje / Animations